-Non-conformances affecting interfaces with the Spacecraft or ESA requirements defined in the HERSCHEL Requirement Specification are regarded as major and are to be reported to ESA within 72 hours of the discovery of the anomaly.
-Copies of these major non-conformance reports are to be supplied to ESA.
-These will require ESA Approval before they can be closed out.
-The non-conformance register listing all NCR's will be available at project progress meetings for viewing by ESA if required, and included in the EIDP.

-Copies of lower level NCR's will be provide on request, copies of Major will be contained in the EIDP.
+Non-conformances affecting interfaces with the Spacecraft or ESA requirements defined in the FIRST Requirement Specification are regarded as major and are to be reported to ESA within 72 hours of the discovery of the anomaly.
+Copies of the non-conformance report are to be supplied to ESA on completion of all actions and on request at earlier stages (likely to be requested only for major anomalies).
+The non-conformance register listing all NCR's will be available at project progress meetings for viewing by ESA if required, copies of lower level NCR's will be provide on request, and will be contained in the ADP.